Minimally-Invasive Robot-Assisted Surgery for Nephrectomy (Kidney Removal)

 - Quicker recovery and return to regular activity

 - Less scarring

 Additionally, the robotic surgeons at Sky Ridge Medical Center now are using Firefly™ fluorescence during robotic nephrectomies.
 This additional imaging system provides a clear picture of kidney blood flow and cancerous/non-cancerous tissue, which helps improve outcomes.

 Not all patients are candidates for robotic-assisted surgery.
 To find out if you may be a candidate, talk to your doctor.

 Surgical Profile: Partial Nephrectomy

 During a partial nephrectomy, only tumors and cancerous tissues are removed from a kidney, rather than the entire organ, preserving function (something detection and surgical advancements have allowed only in recent years).

-Of note: By using da Vinci® during partial nephrectomies (which Sky Ridge's Dr. Ali Sarram was the first to do for HealthONE in 2005), surgeons maintain much more healthy kidney for patients, which can improve lives.
+Of note: By using robotic-assisted surgery during partial nephrectomies (which Sky Ridge's Dr. Ali Sarram was the first to do for HealthONE in 2005), surgeons maintain much more healthy kidney for patients, which can improve lives.